3 Reasons You Should Never Fall in Love with Your Sales Tactics

-While there I also had a chance to attend the European SiriusDecisions Summit; a two-day event focused on helping B2B Sales, Marketing, and Product leaders grow their business through market research and operational frameworks.
-The sessions were jammed packed full of content geared towards helping organizations understand how to achieve best-in-class results.
-But despite all the insights and presentations the thing I remembered most was a conversation I had with a marketing leader at the event.
-In our chat about prospecting and sales execution he told me a story about a rep from his company who, in an effort to reach a decision maker and close a deal at month-end, decided to FaceTime his customer while on vacation.
+One of the most memorable experiences there came in the form of a conversation with a senior marketing leader about prospecting and sales execution.
+He told me a story about a rep from his company who, in an effort to reach a decision-maker and close a deal at month-end, decided to FaceTime his customer while on vacation.
 “What do you think about that?” he asked.
 I have to admit my initial reaction was viscerally negative, but then, something strange happened.

-I recall with loving fondness, the first enterprise sales job I ever had where I would sometimes see even experienced AE’s walk into customer meetings armed with the first call deck from three sales kickoffs ago, and the logo of the company they presented to last week still emblazoned on the cover.
+I recall with loving fondness, the first enterprise sales job I ever had where even experienced AE’s would walk into customer meetings armed with the first call deck from three sales kickoffs ago, and the logo of the company they presented to last week still emblazoned on the cover.

 Despite their familiarity and tendency to work from time to time, here are three reasons you should never fall in love with your sales tactics.